 What Are Crickets?

 Crickets are insects that can live sub-surface in your lawns and gardens or above ground inhabiting local plants.
 While there are over 900 species of crickets in the world, there are seven primary species that inhabit the northeastern states of New Jersey, Pennsylvania, Maryland, and Delaware.
-Three of the most popular types of crickets in and around home and businesses in New Jersey, Pennsylvania, Maryland, and Delaware are field crickets, camel crickets (cave crickets), and mole crickets.
-Exterminators explain the most common indoor cricket is the camel cricket originally from Asia, while the most destructive is the mole cricket, which lives sub-surface in your home or business’ lawn.
+Three of the most popular types of crickets in and around home and businesses in New Jersey, Pennsylvania, Maryland, and Delaware are field crickets, and camel crickets (cave crickets).
+Exterminators explain the most common indoor cricket is the camel cricket originally from Asia, while the most destructive lives in the sub-surface in your home or business’ lawn.

 How Do I Identify Crickets?